 Under the Agency Workers Regulations 2010, who is responsible for ensuring that agency workers have the same basic terms and conditions as a comparable direct recruit?

-The hiring employer must provide the agency with information about the relevant terms and conditions to which an agency worker would be entitled if he or she had been hired directly.
-The agency is responsible for ensuring that the agency worker receives these terms and conditions if he or she completes the 12-week qualifying period.
+The hiring employer must provide the agency with information about the relevant terms and conditions to which an agency worker would be entitled if they had been hired directly.
+The agency is responsible for ensuring that the agency worker receives these terms and conditions if they complete the 12-week qualifying period.